Employment Lawyers in California

 Employee Handbooks

 Every employer should have an employee handbook to ensure employees receive all legally required notices.
-In addition, it also educates employees regarding company policies, procedures, benefits and expectations.
-A handbook, when done correctly, may also offer an employer protection in a lawsuit.
-However, it can also help establish liability against an employer if poorly drafted.
+Such a handbook should educate employees regarding company policies, procedures, benefits and expectations.
+A handbook, when done correctly, may offer an employer protection in a lawsuit.
+However, it can also help establish liability against an employer, especially if poorly drafted.
 Our firm has extensive experience drafting and updating employee handbooks to meet the unique needs of any business.

 Our Wide-Ranging Experience

-We can assist you with a number of employment law matters, including:
+We can assist you with a number of employment law matters in California, including:

 • Race, gender, sexual orientation, age, pregnancy, religious, disability, and national origin discrimination;